apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

       -  UDP

-   -  **Add instance**: Click Add instance.
-Select the name of the instance to which this rule applies, and click Apply.
+   -  **Add Instance**: Click Add Instance.
+Select the name of the Instance to which this rule applies, and click Apply.

-      You can test the rule by opening an SSH session to the instance.
+      You can test the rule by opening an SSH session to the Instance.

 Removing Tiers